iCliniq Logo

 • Electromyograms (EMGs) and nerve conduction analyses may be nonspecific and make little difference in the diagnosis.

-• T1-weighted muscle magnetic resonance imaging (MRI) demonstrates the fatty-fibrous replacement of affected muscles and may help in determining the location of muscle biopsy.
+• T1-weighted muscle magnetic resonance imaging (MRI) demonstrates the fatty-fibrous replacement of affected muscles and may help determine the location of a muscle biopsy.

-• However, more patients are really being recognized by neuromuscular genetic testing that includes GNE or next-generation (including exome) sequencing; genetic testing is nearly impossible to be performed until there is clinical suspicion.
+• However, more patients are being recognized by neuromuscular genetic testing that includes GNE or next-generation (including exome) sequencing; genetic testing is nearly impossible until clinical suspicion exists.

-• Muscle histology - Muscle biopsy of the affected muscles reveals the presence of rimmed vacuoles, shows variation in muscle fiber size, and atrophic fibers that are usually angular and clustered.
+• Muscle histology - Muscle biopsy of the affected muscles reveals the presence of rimmed vacuoles, variation in muscle fiber size, and atrophic fibers, usually angular and clustered.
 Muscle biopsy also shows fiber size variation (with atrophy).

 • Evident family history as GNE myopathy is an autosomal recessive inherited disease.